 I hope you guys have enjoyed seeing this deeper look at Merry.
 I know I learned a lot more about my character than I realized when I first wrote her.
 And thanks for all your comments and feedback.
 They’ve been very encouraging.
 Maybe we’ll see Merry and some of her compatriots again further down the road.

-I'm an author and avid reader living in Denver with my very tall husband, about 1300 books, and a goofy black monster masquerading as a service dog.
+I'm an author and avid reader living in Denver with my very tall husband, a lazy black monster masquerading as a service dog, and my first attempt at progeny.
 I like to talk about writing, reading and life with a disability - and how those three mix.